Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda’s Family Legacy

-After moving from Mexico to Tucson, Fred co-founded the city’s first civic orchestra.
+After moving from Mexico to Tucson, Fred helped start the city’s first civic orchestra.

-Fred also had a Martin guitar that he passed on to Linda’s father, Gilbert.
-Although Gilbert never pursued music professionally, he sang all the time.
+Fred also owned a Martin guitar that he gave to Linda’s father, Gilbert.

-When Linda left for L.A., Gilbert gave her the family guitar.
+When Linda moved to L.A., Gilbert gave her the family guitar.

 Suggested Read: Chrissy Metz Weight Loss, Before & After, Diet, Exercise, Now